rychlym/dotnet-tools-outdated/README.md

 ## Common Release Notes

-The latest versions (>= 0.6.0) of the **dotnet-tools-outdated** are going to be ported just to the .NET Core (3.1) / .NET 6, which are in the [LTS scheme](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
+Since the versions 0.6.0> the **dotnet-tools-outdated** are going to be ported for the available .NET [LTS scheme](https://dotnet.microsoft.com/platform/support/policy/dotnet-core)
+.
+(Currently the .NET 6 and .NET 8)
-This is in behalf of minimizing the size of the package and supposing folks use this usually care about the updated versions of the global tools, So thy don't' need the older version of the .NET Core 2.1.
+This is on behalf of minimizing the size of the package.
+It is also supposed, folks who using this usually care about the updated versions of the global tools, and  don't' need the older version of the .NET SDK.

-(At this moment, you can stay with 0.5.x version if you need to run it in the .NET Core 2.1.
-There is no functionality change/bug fixings in the 0.6.0 comparing the 0.5.2).
+However if a relly a neeed of environment with an older .NET SDK, then please install the following lower version (There is no functionality change/bug fixings in the current version  comparing up to the 0.5.2 version)

-This approach could continue.
-If the new .NET 7 comes into place, it can be ported into it and then further .NET 8 (LTS) release similarly run just under .NET 6 and .NET 8.
+- 0.6.0 - if a need to run under the .NET 3.1 (and no .NET 6> SDK is present.)
+- 0.5.x - if a need to run under the .NET Core 2.1

 ## Useful Links